sim246/React-Disaster-Website/planning/Proposal.md

 * More data filters for Natural Disasters
 * More types of Natural Disasters presented as markers on the map
+* UI tweaks: make the list of Natural Disasters collapsable, make year selection into a timeline slider.

 ## Dependencies